“Neither rashly, nor timidly”, “The Tricity by the Baltic Sea”

 The city’s size is not too big to require any sort of transportation to move from one area to another, you can do everything easily on foot which is the best option anyway to fully enjoy the sights and beauty through the street.
 However if feeling lazy or needing to go farther, it’s always easy to be near a tram stop.
 They can take you to the main train station in no time.

 When talking about food, I cannot avoid in pretty much copy and paste the same as I use to do with what relates to this subject for any city I visit in Poland.
-It’s definitely one of my all time favorite, that’s for sure.
+It’s definitely one of my all time favourite, that’s for sure.
 Dumplings (pierogi), borsch soup, bigos, the many sausages and lots of cheeses to name a few.
 Yet although there are plenty of restaurants, watch out for their prices; anywhere around the old town can easily be as much as double if not more than nearby streets for absolutely the same, and it does not even have to mean better quality either.
 Not because a place looks fancy is always a good choice, majority of times this will end up in being the most expensive choice, and probably the worst value for money and smaller portions.
 Something unbeatable is to search for a good pierogarnia, you will never regret!.
 But bear in mind something, these places could be as tiny as a small corner with barely place to sit, however the quality of their hand-made pierogi is amazing.
 Notice also the many small kiosks selling grilled cheese, especially near a market or the market square itself.
 These are one of the delicacies from Poland, while pretty salty, incredibly good and tasty generally served with cranberry sauce on the side.

 If a great and quick “snack” is in your head, try zapiekanka.
 This is, a halved baguette or bread topped with mushrooms, cheese, ham and vegetables.
 I can tell you the size of the ones you will find anywhere in these 3 cities is by far the largest I’ve ever seen anywhere in Poland, sometimes to the point of becoming even hilarious to see having such a long baguette in your face.